akshaykmr/oorja/README.md

  -  If you are using chrome you will need to install the [screensharing extension](https://chrome.google.com/webstore/detail/oorja-screensharing/kobkjhijljmjkobadoknmhakgfpkhiff?hl=en-US) to be able to share your screen.

 ### Donate
 oorja is a personal project.
-It would be splendid if you could contribute towards financing its server and development costs. **[Donate with paypal](https://github.com/akshayKMR/oorja)**
+It would be splendid if you could contribute towards financing its server and development costs.

 ### License
-oorja is open source and free for personal use.
+oorja source code is public and free for personal use.
 Copyright © 2018 Akshay Kumar akshay.kmr4321@gmail.com